krzysiekwie/hugowie/content/posts/mindshift-learning-3.md

   # - hugo
   # - React
   - in English
-description: "Mindshift: Break Through Obstacles to Learning and Discover Your Hidden Potential - notes from week 1"
+description: "Mindshift: Break Through Obstacles to Learning and Discover Your Hidden Potential - notes from the course"
 tags:
   # - bash
   # - boilerplate